Last Updated: May 3, 2019

 Make your own itinerary and distribute it to family and friends while also keeping a copy with you at all times.
 The itinerary should detail your emergency phone numbers, flight numbers, medication needs, travel times and any other pertinent information.
 Keep it easily accessible to quickly find which can make the day of travel much smoother.

 People with Alzheimer’s often have difficulty in new environments so try to bring familiar things from home on your trip (i.e., blankets, pajamas and pillows).
 Try to keep their routine the same to avoid confusion.

 8. Keep travel time to less than four hours.

 If your drive or flight is longer than four hours, be sure to have at least two caregivers present.
 Have activities and photos prepared to keep your loved one busy during the travel time.

 Try to take a direct flight to your destination to avoid a tight connection, further distress and a missed flight.
 Many airlines will allow you to pre-board which will give your loved one more time to adjust to their new surroundings.

 Do you have any suggestions for traveling with Alzheimer’s?
-What was your experience traveling with a loved one with the disease like?
-Share your tips with us in the comments below.
+What was your experience like traveling with a loved one with the disease?
+We’d like to hear your tips in the comments below.